babywyrm/sysadmin/docker/cgroups/readme.md

 These improvements ensure that modern container runtimes not only manage resources effectively but also enforce strict isolation, making Docker a reliable and secure platform even in complex, multi-tenant scenarios.

+##
+##

+# Purpose

+Cgroups (v2):
+Cgroups are designed to manage and limit the resources that a set of processes can use.
+They ensure that one container (or group of processes) does not hog the CPU, memory, disk I/O, or network bandwidth.
+With cgroups v2, there is a unified, consistent interface that simplifies resource control, which is especially useful in multi-tenant environments.

+Namespaces:
+Namespaces provide isolation by giving processes their own independent view of the system.
+For instance, the PID namespace isolates process IDs so that processes in one container can’t see or affect processes in another container.
+Similarly, network namespaces allow containers to have separate networking stacks, which means each container can have its own IP addresses, routing tables, and firewall rules.

+Modern Approach

+Cgroups (v2):
+The move to cgroups v2 represents a significant improvement over the older version by unifying resource controls under a single hierarchy.
+This makes it easier to set limits, monitor resource usage, and avoid conflicts between different resource controllers.
+Modern container runtimes and system managers like systemd leverage cgroups v2 to provide more predictable and secure resource management.

+Namespaces:
+Modern container systems use a variety of namespaces—such as PID, network, mount, user, IPC, and UTS—to fully isolate containers from one another.
+Each namespace focuses on a different aspect of system resources, ensuring that processes running in one container remain oblivious to those in another.
+This is essential for security, as it prevents processes from interfering with or spying on each other.

+Scope

+Cgroups (v2):
+Cgroups are hierarchical, meaning that you can organize processes into groups and subgroups.
+This allows administrators to allocate resources not just on a per-container basis, but also across a group of related containers.
+For example, you could limit the total memory for a set of containers belonging to the same application.

+Namespaces:
+Namespaces are “flat” in the sense that each namespace type (e.g., PID or network) is independent and does not have a hierarchy.
+Every container gets its own isolated namespace for each resource type, ensuring that the processes in one container have no visibility or access to the resources in another container.

+Isolation

+Cgroups (v2):
+While cgroups control resource consumption, they do not inherently isolate processes from one another.
+They simply ensure that each process or container stays within its allocated resource limits.

+Namespaces:
+Namespaces provide strong isolation.
+For example, a process in one network namespace cannot see the network interfaces of another namespace.
+This isolation is what makes containers secure by preventing them from interfering with each other or the host.

+Use Cases

+Cgroups (v2):
+Use cgroups to enforce resource limits (like CPU and memory) in multi-tenant environments, ensuring that a single container or process does not monopolize system resources.
+This is critical in production environments where resource allocation directly impacts performance and stability.

+Namespaces:
+Use namespaces to create sandboxed environments.
+They are fundamental to container technology, ensuring that processes are isolated from each other in terms of process IDs, file systems, and network interfaces.
+This isolation is a key security feature in Docker and other container runtimes.

+Integration

+Cgroups (v2):
+Cgroups are typically used in conjunction with other security mechanisms.
+For instance, Docker uses cgroups to limit resource usage, while also applying seccomp profiles, AppArmor, or SELinux policies to restrict what system calls a container can make.
+This layered approach greatly enhances security.

+Namespaces:
+Namespaces work hand in hand with cgroups.
+While namespaces isolate the process’s view of the system, cgroups ensure that even within that isolated view, resources are managed and limited.
+This combination is what allows containers to be both isolated and resource-efficient.